lukaneek/lukavujasinxyz/README.md

 2. In the c:\\code directory, git clone the newly created github repository.

 3. In the c:\\code directory, type 'npm create vite@latest {nameOfProject} -- --template react' to create a vite/react project.
+Vite essentially acts as a development web server, primarily used to serve you application files during development, enabling fast refresh and hot reloading.

 4. Open the new project in VS Code and a new terminal window terminal to check in the initial react project, type 'add .', 'commit -m "first commit"', 'git push'.